 SECTION 1.
-That Section 7-711, Idaho Code, be, and the same is hereby amended to read as follows:
+That Section 7-711, Idaho Code, be, and the same is hereby 6 amended to read as follows: 7

-- 7-711.
-ASSESSMENT OF DAMAGES.
-The court, jury or referee must hear such legal testimony as may be offered by any of the parties to the proceedings, and thereupon the jury, or the court or referee if the jury is waived, must ascertain and assess: - 1.
-The value of the property sought to be condemned including, but not limited to, the highest and best use thereof, the access available to the property and all other facts that relate to value, and all improvements thereon pertaining to the realty, and of each and every separate estate or interest therein; if it consists of different parcels, the value of each parcel and each estate or interest therein shall be separately assessed.
-For purposes of ascertaining the value of the property, the minimum amount for damages shall be the greater of the assessed value for property tax purposes unless the court, jury or referee finds the property has been altered substantially, or the plaintiff's highest prelitigation appraisal.
-The value of the property shall not include any increase or decrease in value that is attributable to the following: - (a) The project for which the property is sought to be condemned; - (b) The proceeding in which the property is sought to be condemned; or - (c) Preliminary action of the plaintiff or another government agency taken in anticipation of a condemnation proceeding. - 2.
-If the property sought to be condemned constitutes only a part of a larger parcel: (a) the damages which will accrue to the portion not sought to be condemned, by reason of its severance from the portion sought to be condemned, and the construction of the improvement in the manner proposed by the plaintiff; and (b) the damages to any business qualifying under this subsection having more than five (5) years' standing which the taking of a portion of the property and the construction of the improvement in the manner proposed by the plaintiff may reasonably cause.
+- ASSESSMENT OF DAMAGES.
+The court, jury or referee must hear such legal testimony as may be offered by any of the parties to the proceedings, and thereupon must ascertain and assess: - 1.
+The value of the property sought to be condemned, and all improvements thereon pertaining to the realty, and of each and every separate estate or interest therein; if it consists of different parcels, the value of each parcel and each estate or interest therein shall be separately assessed.
+For purposes of ascertaining the value of the property, the minimum amount for damages shall be the greater of the assessed value for property tax purposes unless the court, jury or referee finds the property has been altered substantially, or the plaintiff's highest prelitigation appraisal. - 2.
+If the property sought to be condemned constitutes only a part of a larger parcel: (a) the damages which will accrue to the portion not sought to be condemned, by reason of its severance from the portion sought to be condemned, and the construction of the improvement in the manner proposed by the plaintiff; and (b) the damages to any business qualifying under this subsection having more than five (5) years' standing which the taking of a portion of the property and the construction of the improvement in the manner proposed by the plaintiff may reasonably cause, including but not limited to the following: the cost of relocating the business and its facilities and improvements within the property remaining after the taking; the cost of relocating or modifying the principal access to the business if reasonably required to maintain safe ingress and egress to the business; and lost business profits resulting from the taking or from the relocation of the business and its facilities and improvements.
 The business must be owned by the party whose lands are being condemned or be located upon adjoining lands owned or held by such party.
-Business damages under this subsection shall not be awarded if the loss can reasonably be prevented by a relocation of the business or by taking steps that a reasonably prudent person would take, or for damages caused by temporary business interruption due to construction; and provided further that compensation for business damages shall not be duplicated in the compensation otherwise awarded to the property owner for damages pursuant to subsections (1). and (2). (a) of this section 7-711, Idaho Code.
+Business damages for business losses or diminished profits under this subsection shall not be awarded if the loss can reasonably be prevented by a relocation of the business or by taking steps that a reasonably prudent person under similar conditions as the owner would take, or for damages caused by temporary business interruption that occurs during and is solely due to the construction of the improvement in the manner proposed by the plaintiff; and provided further that compensation for business damages shall not be duplicated in the compensation otherwise awarded to the property owner for damages pursuant to subsections (1). and (2). (a) of this section 7-711, Idaho Code.
+A business owner seeking damages that qualify under this subsection shall not be required to pursue compensation under the highway relocation assistance act, chapter 20, title 40, Idaho Code.